MOVING ON

 - the Head, who has forged good relationships with senior school heads

-- the Future Schools Coordinator and the Deputy Head Academic, who have experience of the academic levels and options available.
+- the Future Schools Coordinator and the Deputy Head, who have experience of the academic levels and options available

 Those leaving at the end of Year 6 generally sit papers in English, maths, verbal and/or non-verbal reasoning.
 These are usually in November or January of Year 6.
 Some schools set their own papers and others use Common Entrance 11+ exams.